Why are cover letters important?

-Stumped about how to communicate well in your job search?
+Stumped about how to communicate well in other types of communication in your job search?
 Read on!

 1. If You Want to Reach Out to Your Network for a Job